remlapmot/mrrobust/README.md

 Extract the zip archives and save all files on your `adopath`.

 To uninstall a manual installation simply delete the files that you placed on your adopath.

+## Code testing
+As far as I know, and unlike say R which has the `testthat`, package there is no recognised standard for writing unit tests for Stata commands.
+However, I do know that StataCorp refer to such do-files as cscripts (certification scripts).
+If you are interested I publish my cscripts (and their log files of output) for the package in the cscripts directory in the GitHub repository.

 ## Authors
 Tom Palmer tom.palmer@lancaster.ac.uk, Wesley Spiller, Neil Davies